Exam I Study Guide

 - The effect of the aqueous environment on bond strength.

-- Periodic peptide structures: alpha & beta (be able to describe these structures).
+- Periodic peptide structures: alpha helix & beta strand (be able to describe these structures).

 - What are some properties of alpha & beta structures?